AnonymerNiklasistanonym/BinaryDownloadHelper/README.md

-# WindowsNonInstallerProgramsDownloadHelper
+# BinaryDownloadHelper

-Helps to download/install programs that do not have store versions or installers
+Helps to download binary files (programs) that do not have app store versions or installers